What Is a Stakeholder?

 Becoming a secondary stakeholder is more accessible than being a primary stakeholder.

-Secondary stakeholders do get affected by the organization’s steps but indirectly.
+The secondary ones do get affected by the organization’s steps but indirectly.

 What Are the Types of Stakeholders?